Lead Pastor of Compassion:

 Noah and his wife Michelle Schumacher are the proud parents of three children.
 Their family motto is, “Love big or go home.”They have a deep passion to serve others in discovering the wonder and mystery of following Jesus.
 A journey they say is far from easy but always good.

-Together, Noah and Michelle seek to live out the Gospel of Jesus as "recklessly" and transparently as they can.
+Together, Noah and Michelle seek to live out the Gospel of Jesus as transparently as they can.
 This was especially evident in January of 2019 when Noah (with the full support and blessing of Michelle) donated half of his liver to a young child who’s life was saved.
 A child he did not know.